Kdhiraj/DSA/README.md

 # Data Structures and Algorithms

 Welcome to the Data Structures and Algorithms repository!
-This repository is dedicated to learning and practicing various Data Structures and Algorithms concepts using Python programming language.
+This repository is dedicated to learning and practicing various Data Structures and Algorithms concepts using JAVA programming language.

 ## About